awhite/lastcollage-cli/README.md

 ![Example collage](https://lastcollage.io/images/6ae22bff075de478d971fa062f237e550fb3514c.webp "Example collage")

 # Introduction
-For a web-based UI, checkout [Lastcollage](https://lastcollage.io).
+For a web-based UI, check out [Lastcollage](https://lastcollage.io).

 This script generates a collage based on your Last.fm scrobbles, and saves it as a PNG image.